 TenEighty posts may include embedded content from other websites including (but not limited to) YouTube, Twitter, and Instagram.
 Embedded content from other websites often behaves in exactly the same way as if you have visited the other website.

 If you choose to send us a message via our on-site Contact form, you will be asked to enter your name so that we know who you are, and your email address so that we can respond.
-The data submitted is sent to TenEighty co-editor AJ Brinnand who may store it indefinitely at his discretion, or pass it on to other relevant members of the TenEighty team, in dealing with your inquiry.
+The data submitted is sent to TenEighty’s co-editors (Teoh Lander-Boyce and AJ Brinnand) and editorial coordinator (Lucy Cooksley) who may store it indefinitely at their discretion, or pass it on to other relevant members of the TenEighty team, in dealing with your inquiry.
 You will be asked explicitly for your consent before you submit the form.

 There are additional conditions that apply only to registered users (i.e. members of the TenEighty team who have an account that allows them to access the content management system, sometimes called “the CMS” or “the backend”); those can be found here.